lrad5589/nvisnx-exam/README.md

 Questions:
 1. What is your strategy for handling large amounts of data returned by an API?
 How does it impact the user experience?
+Answer: On my experience, I will reduce the size pagination by setting limits on database returned data or sql queries if possible.
+If incase the data being returned is really large, I'll store it in a local storage and cache the data for future usage.
+That way, I won't have to keep calling api endpoints if they are already in cache.
+Might as well made some chunks from the returned large data in a form service variables which can be used for specific components.
 2. Say you’ve received data from an API, and you want to supply a sorting option to it within your typescript or JavaScript.
 Give an example of how you might go about doing this.
+Answer: Upon receiving data from an API, first is store it in a local storage if it's quite huge or maybe in a service variable if necessary for some components to access.
+Then from there, we must check first if the returned data is already being sorted from the api for lesser checking time.
+If it's not, we can then utilize the free Javascript utility libraries like the lodash, fast-sort, etc. and these libraries libraries are also equipped with a lot of sorting functions/features based on our needs.
 3. How would you attach an event to a component?
+Answer: With the use of Angular's event binding, you can attach an event to a component (may it be a mouse clicks, movements, keystrokes, keyboard inputs and touches.).
+To bind it, we can use Angular's event binding syntax which consists of a target event name within parentheses to the left of an equal sign, and a quoted template statement to the right.
 4. Can you cancel an http request?
 If yes, how?
+Answer: Yes because an http request is an observable.
+The best way to cancel it is to unsubscribe it.